Road closures and diversions in your area

 Closing a road

-Roads Service manages the closure of public roads when it is necessary for road maintenance/improvement purposes or for works by utilities (BT, NIE, Phoenix Gas etcetera.).
+Transport NI (formerly known as Roads Service) manages the closure of public roads when it is necessary for road maintenance/improvement purposes or for works by utilities (BT, NIE, Phoenix Gas etcetera.).

-Businesses or individuals may request a closure to allow them to carry out approved works in exceptional circumstances by making a formal application to their local Roads Service office.
+Businesses or individuals may request a closure to allow them to carry out approved works in exceptional circumstances by making a formal application to their local Transport NI (formerly known as Roads Service) office.
 At least three weeks notice is required, unless it is an emergency situation where there is an immediate danger, as there is a legal and consultative process to go through.

 The design, provision, maintenance and removal of all temporary barriers, diversionary signing and the like is the sole responsibility of the applicant.
 Costs associated with the closure application (including any advertising costs) may also be charged to the applicant.